jmreidy/vows-bdd/README.md

 Creates and returns a Vows suite

-Calling `scenario(batchName)` on the returned Vows suite provides access to a Scenario object, which wraps a Vows batch.
+Calling `scenario(batchName)` on the returned Vows suite provides access to a `Scenario` object, which wraps a Vows batch with the following:

     given(string,callback)
 Creates a topic object